 When you wait in line for Star Tours, you may hear an overhead speaker paging Egroeg Sacul, which is George Lucas spelled backward.

-Keep listening and you may also hear an announcement to move landspeeder THX 1138.
-THX 1138 is a significant reference to George Lucas: It was the name of his first film, the license plate number in American Graffiti, and the call sign of a stormtrooper in Star Wars: A New Hope.
+Keep listening, and you may also hear an announcement to move landspeeder THX 1138.
+That's is a reference to George Lucas: It was the name of his first film, the license plate number in American Graffiti, and the call sign of a stormtrooper in Star Wars: A New Hope.

 The flight simulator used to create this ride is the same one used to train airplane pilots.